 Even though Golang manages to outshine Node.js in multiple parameters.
 Google’s prime focus when it carved out Go was to keep in consideration the quality of performance it imparts to the developer’s community.
 It is known for its lightweight which also supersedes Node.js with its power-packed execution process.

 What happens in Node.js is that it works a dash differently when it comes to concurrent programming because it’s a single-threaded platform.
-It somehow diminishes the quality that makes it a bad user experience.
+It somehow diminishes the quality which makes it a bad user experience.

 4. Dealing With Errors